hyper-cookie/MSTeams-checker/README.md

 # MSTeams-checker
 The project reads all people(who is online) in the online-conference in Microsoft Teams.
 (this project use only russian language in working)
+UPDATE: there was a global update of interface of MS Teams.
+This project can be wrongly launched.
+Be accurate.

 ---